 In Tarzan’s Greatest Adventure a group of bad men have murdered their way to find a diamond mine and only Tarzan the Lord of the Jungle can stop them.
 Watch out for a pre-James Bond Sean Connery as one of the villains.

 In Tarzan the Magnificent Tarzan must bring in a wanted killer while being hunted by the man’s villainous family.
 John Carradine gives an excellent turn as the evil patriarch of this rotten group.
 Also the last Gordon Scott Tarzan.

 In Tarzan Goes to India we find Tarzan hired to stop a herd of elephants from being drowned by a hydroelectric dam project in India.
 Can the ape and a rogue elephant save the day?
-Jock Mahoney dons the loin cloth for the first time.
+Jock Mahoney dons the loincloth for this outing.